arman-ghousi/1st-Of-Mehr/README.md

 # 1st Of Mehr

 1st of Mehr is an ecommerce project made with Django and the theme of the project is about office supplies.
-It does not hold checkout as it is for demonstrational purposes .
+It does not hold checkout as it is for demonstrational Purposes .

 ## How to use